pyagoubi/Portfolio/README.md

 This project includes different models to provide personalized suggestions to different users.
 Recommendations were generated based on previous ratings for other products.

-Skills and tools used: **EDA, Rank Based Recommendation System, Collaborative Filtering Recommendation System, SVD/ Matrix Factorization**
+Skills and tools used: **EDA, Rank Based Recommendation System, Collaborative Filtering, SVD/ Matrix Factorization**